eagle840/killercoda-labs/terraforminter/step1.md

 # Basic Setup

-Some terraform file have already been created, in there own directory
+We've created some terraform files:

 `cd mytf`{{execute}}

 `ls`{{execute}}

-a main file, containing the provisoners and a providers file have been provided, with a var file that will set a port varible for the docker container to 8080
+- a main file, containing the provisoners,
+- a providers file have been provided,
+- a var file that will set a port varible for the docker container to 8080

+Initiate terraform:

 `terraform init`{{execute}}

-Lets look at the providers we're using the terraform command:
+Lets look at the providers we're be using:

 `terraform providers`{{exec}}